instana/nginx-tracing/README.md

 ### Version Deprecation

-Older versions than 0.7.0 are not supported any more.
-The enhancements of this version are crucial for better support.
+Older versions than 1.0.0 are not supported any more.

 ### NGINX Binary Signature